 How much can I earn?

 In New Zealand a supply chain manager can expect to earn anywhere between $80 – 120k, depending on experience and seniority.
-Check out other procurement and supply chain salaries by downloading our salary survey.

 If you are interested in working in supply chain and logistics then get in touch with one of our expert consultants or check out our latest jobs.